alabvix/algorithm/README.md

 # Algorithm

-Just an algoritms and datastructes study project.
+Just an algorithms and datastructes study project.